-- 1. by post to the company address - 92 Soi Thientalay7 (4th Intersection), Bangkhunthien Chaitalay Road, Samaedam, Bangkhunthien, Bangkok 10150 - 2. by email to the Company Secretary at Email: cs@smpcplc.com
+- by post to the company address Soi Thientalay7 (4th Intersection), Bangkhunthien Chaitalay Road, Samaedam, Bangkhunthien, Bangkok 10150 - 2. by email to the Company Secretary at Email: cs@smpcplc.com

 The informing letters or complaints shall be polite, and should include first name and family name of the alleged person, and the complainant, the facts of the offense, evidences, related details, with evidences attached (if any).
 However, if SMPC found out that the submitter has a dishonest intention, the company will take action.
 If the complainant is the SMPC employee, there will be the investigation for disciplinary punishment according to the company's regulation.
-If the complainant is the company side action against that complainant.
+If the complainant is the outsider, causing the company's damage, the company may proceed with legal action against that complainant.